James McAllister, PhD Researcher

 Coffee interests: here

-As for my research, see here for more detail, but I am interested in (mainly recurrent) neural networks from a complex systems, maths, neuroscience, and machine learning perspective.
-This involves network structure / dynamics / function, reservoir computing, brain connectome data, applied topology, and synaptic plasticity.
+See here for more detail, but I am interested in (mainly recurrent) neural networks from a complex systems, neuroscience, and machine learning perspective.
+I am also interested in the mathematical modelling of the dynamics of synapses, neurons, and networks in their development, maturation, and computation.

 Group